sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Abstract-Algebra.rst

 Group Theory
 -------------

-Many common groups are pre\-defined, usually as permutation groups.
+Many common groups are pre-defined, usually as permutation groups: that is, explicitly described as subgroups of symmetric groups.

 - Every group of order 15 or less is available as a permutation group.